 Regardless of the type of treatment you utilize non-surgical or surgical, for a full recovery rehabilitation is required.
 Consistent physical therapy will help you make a full recovery in 4 to 6 months.

 Although an Achilles tendon injury can be painful, it’s also common and possible for you to make a full recovery with proper treatment and rehabilitation.
 If you are suffering from any pain in the Achilles area it may be best to see an orthopedic specialist.
 At IBJI our physicians may be able to help diagnose your injury or help prevent your Achilles tendon tear from becoming a full rupture.
-Make an appointment today with IBJI.
+Schedule online today with IBJI.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.